sarahtsige/Game-of-War/src/README.md

 their top card.
 The player with the higher card, wins both cards.
 If cards have equal value, then war is declared and each player must turn over the two more cards.
 The player witht he higher number, wins the cards in plau  The game conintues until one winner has possession of all the cards.
+Results of each round are logged to the console.

 ## Requirements